AG1 Review: Does it live up to the hype?

 Plant extracts and antioxidants (2,732mg)

 Pea protein isolate, citrus bioflavonoids, and artichoke leaf extract take the top three spots in AG1’s “Nutrient-Dense Extracts, Herbs & Antioxidants” blend.
-Pea protein has antioxidant properties and contains some potassium, phosphorus, magnesium, B vitamins, and most essential amino acids.
+Pea protein has antioxidant properties and contains some potassium, phosphorus, magnesium, B vitamins, and most of the essential amino acids.
 It also may help reduce the risk of cardiovascular diseases, diabetes, and certain cancers (breast, renal, and colon).

 Citrus bioflavonoids show promise in protecting against oxidative stress, inflammation, diabetes, atherosclerosis, and other conditions.
 And artichoke leaf extract may be able to protect the liver, promote bile secretion, lower cholesterol, and potentially even help liver cells regenerate, though more research is needed.
 Only Nested Naturals contains a similar ingredient in the form of Jerusalem artichoke inulin powder.